PhantomCloak/SampleECommerceSite/README.md

 * Lack of unit and integration test

-# How to boot up
+# How to setup

 ## Linux

-Just run the ./bootup.sh
+Just run the ./bootup.sh external dependencies not included

 ## Windows